-Next, for each of the types of vehicles you’re considering, you’ll want to check the price of the car, reliability and the cost to insure the vehicle.
+Next, for each of the vehicles that you’re considering, you’ll want to check out the price of the car, its reliability and the cost to insure it.

 The annual April auto issue from Consumer Reports has a list of recommended new car buys.
 This should be one of the first resources you check.

-Finally, when it comes to determining the cost to insure a new vehicle, most big insurance companies make auto insurance coverage calculators available on their websites.
+Finally, when it comes to determining the cost of insuring a new vehicle, most big insurance companies make auto insurance coverage calculators available on their websites.
 That way you can start to get an idea of what you’ll pay to protect your potential new wheels.

-You’ll need to factor in the cost of insurance when you are looking at what you’ll be paying monthly to drive your car.
+You should factor in the cost of insurance when you are looking at what you’ll pay monthly to drive your car.

-The third step, once you’ve narrowed your search to one or two vehicles and have the approximate cost of ownership for each, is to shop online for instant price quotes.
+Now that you’ve narrowed your search to one or two vehicles and have the approximate cost of ownership for each, you should shop online for instant price quotes.

 Compare quotes from the following sites to see if any deals stick out:

-If you prefer not to buy online, use the online price quotes you’ve gotten as a guideline.
+If you prefer not to buy online, you can still use the online price quotes as a guideline.
 Then call around to local dealers to see if they’ll match the price.

-You can also avoid dealing with salespeople in person by emailing the internet department at a dealership and negotiating over with them over the computer.
+You can also avoid dealing with salespeople in person by emailing the internet department at a dealership and negotiating with them over the computer.

 Here’s another option to consider: Costco has a car-buying program with pricing that has already been negotiated.
 In many cases, you’ll save money doing it this way, plus the process of buying will be faster and easier because there’s no bargaining.
 You might want to check out the Sam’s Club car-buying program too.

-Next, remember that it’s important for you to feel comfortable with what is bound to be a very large purchase.
+Next, remember that it’s important for you to feel comfortable with what’s going to be a very large purchase.
 One way to do this is to look at cars when a dealership is closed, so there’s no salesperson to pressure you.
 Another way is to set up your own zero-pressure test drive:

 “The best way to test drive a car is to rent it for a day or two,” Clark says.
 “That’s the ultimate test drive.”